Defend Trump and ‘hammer’ Ramaswamy: DeSantis allies reveal debate strategy - The Boston Globe

 Posting such documents online is risky — the news media or rivals can discover them, and the advice can prove embarrassing.
 But super PACs often decide the risk is justified to convey what they consider crucial nonpublic information to the candidate without violating the law.

-But it is unusual, as appears to be the case, for a super PAC, or a consulting firm working for it, to post documents on its own website — and in such expansive detail, down to the exact estimate of turnout in the Iowa caucuses (“now 216,561”), and including one New Hampshire poll with more than 400 pages of detailed findings.
+But it is unusual, as appears to be the case, for a super PAC, or a consulting firm working for it, to post documents on its own website — and in such expansive detail, down to the exact estimate of turnout in the Iowa caucuses (”now 216,561″), and including one New Hampshire poll with more than 400 pages of detailed findings.
+The documents are so strategy-heavy that it appears that the super PAC, which recently had a top official, David Polyansky, leave for the campaign, is trying to dictate how the candidate should conduct himself on the debate stage.

 The DeSantis super PAC and campaign did not immediately respond to a request for comment.

-Notably missing from the debate materials is a document focused on Trump.
+Notably missing from the debate materials is a document focused on Trump, who has been attacking DeSantis mercilessly for months.
 The former president, who has said he is unlikely to participate in the debate, is also not among the candidates whose previous attacks against DeSantis were highlighted by the super PAC, in a preview of what he might expect onstage.
-The main strategy memo for the debate also contains no mention of policy — and the advice steers him away from talking about specific solutions because doing so won’t get him on the evening news.
+The main strategy memo for the debate contains no mention of policy — and the advice steers DeSantis away from talking about specific solutions because doing so won’t get him headlines.

 Key among the documents is one entitled “Debate Memo,” dated Aug.
 15, which cynically describes how DeSantis — who has been battered by critical coverage and has struggled to capture attention in the face of Trump’s indictments — could wring the most favorable media attention from the debate.